 No one wants to carry those items.
-So throw them all in and the parents can take turns pulling it along.
+Throw them all in the wagon and the parents can take turns pulling it along.
 One year, by end of the night, we had two of our kids in there as well, because they were tired of walking!
 Bring the wagon!

 LEAVE EXTRA ACCESSORIES AT HOME

-Sure, you have a wagon and can carry extra things but do you really want to?
+Sure, you now have a wagon and can carry extra things.
+But do you really want to?
 Try to leave the extra costume accessories at home.
-The sword or pitch fork does look super cool for a picture in full gear but when walking all around, it just gets heavy and/or the kids are hitting each other with them.
-Take the picture and then leave the extra accessories at home!
+The sword or pitch fork does look super cool.
+Take a picture in full gear and then leave the extra accessories at home!
+These items just get too heavy or the kids are hitting each other with them by the end of the night.

 I make my kids wear a glow stick necklace.
 I like the sticks that have the lanyard hole at the top and they usually come with a black string to create a necklace.
-Even my tween who insists he doesn’t need it, must put it on as in our neighborhood.
-There aren’t any streetlights and it gets really dark especially as the night wears on and those homes that run out of candy start shutting off their outside lights.
+Even my big kid who insists he doesn’t need it, must wear a glow stick.
+In our neighborhood, there aren’t any streetlights.
+So when the sun goes down, it gets really dark!

 Also, there are usually a bunch of kids walking in our neighborhood.
 Not only can I help ensure my kids are safe on Halloween night, but I can also easily pick out which child is mine when they are all in a group and rushing house to house.